How to Find Affordable Wedding Venues

 - Post on Craigslist, while also being sure to periodically search the listings for venues advertised.

-- Join a variety of local Facebook groups, including garage sale and “Swap and Shop” groups in order to ask other couples in your area.
+- Join a variety of local Facebook groups, including garage sale and “Swap and Shop” groups to ask other couples in your area.
 Search their archives for ideas, but don’t be afraid to post asking for suggestions.
 I found so many unique options for my sister’s bridal shower this way.

 - Likewise, call your local city hall.
 No one knows your desired area better than the folks running the government.